zjf/genomics-tools/java-client/README.md

 This java client allows users to call the <a href="https://developers.google.com/genomics">Google Genomics API</a> through the command line.

-* To use, first build the client:
+* To use, first build the client using <a href="http://maven.apache.org/download.cgi">Apache Maven</a>:

 ```
 cd genomics-tools/java-client